Triumph Model H: Development

 At the start of the First World War in 1914 the British Government needed effective communications with front line troops and replaced messengers on horses with despatch riders on motorcycles.
 A number of models were tested for suitability and the Triumph Model H was selected.
 With the rear wheel driven by a belt, the Model H was fitted with a 499 cc air-cooled four-stroke single-cylinder engine.
 It was also the first Triumph not to be fitted with pedals, so was a true motorcycle.
+During the War, the Model H was a one of the most popular motorcycles in the French Army.

 Engine differences from the previous Model A included a single cam wheel with two cams replacing separate cam wheels for the inlet and exhaust valve, and new design of cylinder casting.
 Valve head diameter was enlarged and the valves were spaced further apart.
 The Model H was fitted with a Sturmey-Archer three-speed countershaft gearbox operated by a hand gear change lever.